What’s a newbie freelancer supposed to do when a client asks you “do you have a copywriting portfolio?”.

 Step 3 – Fill out your details and add your design in the HaW copywriter portfolio template

-When you download the freelance portfolio template, you’ll find 3 different elements.
+When you download the freelance portfolio template below, you’ll find 3 different elements.

 First is the editable template.
 Make a copy of this so you can edit it.